drl9319/SaleOrdersExample/README.md

  - Django rest framework
  - pip install requests

-You could use this github repository,  this repository have a Docker composition with all the necessary to run this project.
+You could use this github repository: https://github.com/drl9319/django2X_withDocker, this repository have a Docker composition with all the necessary to run this project.

 # Technical analysis